While working on your craft show setup, you likely stand at the front, placing your items and creating your well-thought-out, tried and true display.

-Consider this as well: have you ever noticed something you like in a store window but as you look at the rest of the display or get a glimpse inside the store you think; maybe you don’t like it so much after all?
+Consider this as well: have you ever noticed something you like in a store window but as you look at the rest of the display or get a glimpse inside the store you think; maybe you don’t like it after all?

 I definitely have.
-A top will catch my eye and then I realize the store’s vibe is either too young, too mature or too something for me.
+A top will catch my eye and then I realize the store’s vibe is either too young, too mature, or too something for me.

 That’s the reason you have to think beyond your products.

 Join my free 5 day challenge to learn ALL the areas of your display you should be thinking about and how to carry your product’s message throughout.

 If you have a full booth (e.g. a 10×10 space), walk into it and see how it feels.
 Does it feel cramped with just you in there?
 Consider placing some stock behind your table and perhaps removing a display fixture or two to give more elbow room.